China's new Silk Road promises trade and riches, with President Xi at helm

 "We need to seek win-win results through greater openness and cooperation, avoid fragmentation, refrain from setting inhibitive thresholds for cooperation or pursuing exclusive arrangements and reject protectionism," he said.

-Xi said China's Belt and Road plan would be and open to all.
-He said deep-seated problems in global development had yet to be addressed effectively, with international trade and investment sluggish, and economic globalization encountering headwinds.
+Xi said China's Belt and Road plan would be open to all.
+He said deep-seated problems in global development had yet to be addressed effectively, with international trade and investment sluggish, and economic globalisation encountering headwinds.

 "In a world of growing interdependency and challenges, no country can tackle the challenges, also the world's problems, on its own," Xi said.